 The destemer and crusher are indispensable for grape processing, especially for red varieties.
 With the destemer we separate the stems from the berries, and with the crusher, we press or open the berries.
 Destemer and crusher usually occur in combination.

 The crusher consists of two or four opposite cylinders that do not touch each other.
 Cylinders must be adjustable because the berries should be squeezed only so much that the grape juice leaks out.
-Strawberries should not be crushed, nor should they be damaged the strawberries and seeds.
+Strawberries should not be crushed, nor should they be damaged.
 The destemer and crusher must be easy to clean and maintain.

 Presses are devices for pressing grapes or mash.
 They operate on the principle of overpressure on grapes or mash so that the must containing the minimum amount of solid parts flows out.
 Presses are divided